Subbuteo

 Subbuteo (/sʌˈb(j)uːtioʊ/ sub-(Y)OO-tee-oh) is a tabletop football game in which players simulate association football by flicking miniature players with their fingers.
-The name is derived from the neo-Latin scientific name Falco subbuteo (a bird of prey commonly known as the Eurasian hobby), after a trademark was not granted to its creator Peter Adolph (1916–1994) to call the game "Hobby".
+Its name derives from the scientific name of the hobby hawk, Falco subbuteo.
+Peter Adolph (1916–1994), the game's creator, had wanted to call it "Hobby", but he was unable to obtain the trademark.

-While most closely associated with the football game, versions of Subbuteo based on other team sports such as cricket, both codes of rugby and hockey have also been produced.
+While most closely associated with the football game, versions of Subbuteo based on other team sports, such as cricket, both codes of rugby, and hockey, have also been produced.

 History

 Subbuteo was invented by Peter Adolph (1916–1994), who was demobbed from the Royal Air Force after the end of World War II.
 Searching for a new business opportunity he turned his attention to creating a new table-top football game.
 He adapted his game from Newfooty, a table football game that had been invented in 1929 by William Lane Keeling of Liverpool.
 He made numerous improvements, including changing the heavy lead bases under the model players to lighter materials, using for his prototype a button from his mother's coat and a washer.

 In August 1946 Peter Adolph filed an outline patent application for the game, which was not finalised until May 1947.
 The August 1946 edition of The Boy's Own Paper first announced Subbuteo's availability and offered to send details, but sets were not available until March 1947.
 According to rumours, after the early adverts, orders started to pour in as Adolph set about converting his patent idea into a deliverable product.

 The first Subbuteo sets, known as the Assembly Outfits, consisted of goals made of wire with paper nets, a cellulose acetate ball, cardboard playing figures in two basic kits (red shirts with white shorts, and blue shirts with white shorts) and bases made from buttons weighed down with lead washers.
 The story is that Peter found one of his mother's coat buttons and used Woolworth buttons for the early set bases.
 No pitch was provided: instead, the purchaser was given instructions on how to mark out (with chalk, provided) a playing area on to a blanket (an old army blanket was recommended).
 The first sets were eventually available in March 1947, several months after the original advertisement appeared.
 The first figures were made of flat cardboard cut out of a long strip.
 Later these card players came in press-out strips before being replaced with two-dimensional celluloid figures, known to collectors as "flats".